brandtbucher/cpython/Doc/reference/compound_stmts.rst

       * If this raises an exception, the exception bubbles up.

-      * If the returned value is not a list or tuple, the conversion fails and :exc:`TypeError` is raised.
+      * If the returned value is not a tuple, the conversion fails and :exc:`TypeError` is raised.

       * If there are more positional patterns than ``len(cls.__match_args__)``,